scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

    Figure 4b: Data Cleaning - Excluding turn lane arrows that are fully covered by car.

-To prepare training data for parking lot segmentation, we first generate polygons from OpenStreetMap tags [2]_ excluding features that are not visible in satellite imagery.
+To prepare training data for parking lot segmentation, we first generate polygons from OpenStreetMap tags [OSM-parking]_ excluding features that are not visible in satellite imagery.
 Explicitly, these are OpenStreetMap features with the attributes “Tag:amenity=parking=*” except underground, sheds, carports, garage_boxes.
 To prepare training data for building segmentation, we